 [Editor's Note: the following press release was received from the Illinois State Genealogical Society announcing their new website.]

-February 1, 2011 – Springfield, IL.
-The Illinois State Genealogical Society (ISGS) announces the addition of a new Members Section to its recently revamped website at http://www.ilgensoc.org.
+January 15, 2011 – Springfield, IL.
+The Illinois State Genealogical Society (ISGS) announces the debut of its newly redesigned website available to the public on Saturday, January 15, 2011.

 About Illinois State Genealogical Society

 The Illinois State Genealogical Society (ISGS) was organized in October of the Illinois Sesquicentennial Year, 1968, and is a non-profit, educational organization.
 ISGS was established for the following purposes: